ph9ii/movieplanet/readme.md

 - To use personal type credentials add to header Authorization => Bearer {access_token}

-## Create new client for user you need to be logined
+## Create new client for user you need to be logged in
 Go to My Clients then create new client name and redirect url
 - To obtain access token using the authorization code grand type using this, we need to go to 'api/oauth/authorize?client_id={client_id}&redirect_uri={redirect_url}&response_type=code'.
 - Then login or create a new user then authorize.